-Through the City’s Environment Friends Group Officer, over 47 individual Friends Groups are supported to provide bushland care to City-vested reserves.
+Through the City’s Environment Friends Group Officer, over 47 individual Friends Groups are supported to provide bushland care to City-vested Local Natural Areas.
 Most groups are concerned with a parcel of bushland located near their home.
 If you are interested

-in the care of a bushland reserves and wish to join a Friends Group, please contact the City's Environment Friends Group Officer on 9257 9809.
+in the care of a bushland reserve and wish to join a Friends Group, please contact the City's Environmental Education and Engagement Group Officer on 9257 9854.

 There are many benefits to joining a Friends Group including:

-If you are keen to join a group or start your own, all the info you need is here.
+If you are keen to join a group or start your own, all the information you need is here.

 Select the form you want to download below: